-The University Senate's Academic Standing and Honors Committee with administrative support from the Office of the Registrar is responsible for the Academic Probation and Dismissal policy.
+The University Senate's Academic Standing and Honors Committee with administrative support from the Office of Student Success is responsible for the Academic Probation and Dismissal policy.
 The policy is based on the following principles and practices:

-1. A share of students' educational expense is provided by the state of Michigan, and it is the responsibility of the university to see that these funds are properly used.
-If students fail to make satisfactory academic progress toward a degree, dismissal action must be taken by the Academic Standing and Honors Committee.

-- 2. Students are encouraged to make responsible decisions concerning their educational progress.
+- 1. A share of students' educational expense is provided by the state of Michigan, and it is the responsibility of the university to see that these funds are properly used.
+If students fail to make satisfactory academic progress toward a degree, dismissal action must be taken by the Academic Standing and Honors Committee. - 2.
+Students are encouraged to make responsible decisions concerning their educational progress.
 Students who are apparently not benefiting sufficiently from the educational opportunities available at the university are advised to consider other alternatives. - 3.
-Some students new to the university (including transfer students) need a period of adjustment; therefore, no students will be dismissed at the end of their first semester/ session at the university.
+Some students new to the university (including transfer students) need a period of adjustment; therefore, no students will be dismissed at the end of their first semester/ session at the

+- university.
 Furthermore, students will not be dismissed without having been placed on probation in the previously enrolled semester/session. - 4.
 Students must have a 2.00 GPA upon graduation.
 Students with fewer than 81 credits toward graduation and a GPA below 2.00 are normally allowed to continue their studies on probation if it is reasonable to expect that they can sufficiently raise their cumulative GPA.
 (See Probation and Dismissal Policy below.) - 5.
-Students who receive notice of their dismissal after a term are advised to appeal the dismissal if they believe they have valid reasons to have the dismissal deferred.
-The Academic Standing and Honors Committee of the Faculty Senate will review appeals submitted within the seven-calendar day deadline and students will be notified regarding the decision of the committee by mail.
-Students whose appeals are approved by the Committee are required to participate in the Dismissal Option Status Program. - 6.
+Students who are dismissed for the First time can appeal the dismissal if they believe there are valid reasons to have the dismissal deferred and can refer to The Appeal Process.
+Students who have been dismissed for a second time are not eligible to appeal.
+Questions may be directed to Dr. Krista Malley in the Office for Student Success. - 6.
 Students on probation for two consecutive semesters are not eligible for VA (Veterans') benefits.